Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Option D is incorrect.
 It recommends developing a Gold layer to directly ingest data from Kafka, model and transform the data, and then write the transformed data to a target database.
 The Bronze layer, which handles fundamental data transformations, cleaning, and schema validation, is disregarded in this method.
 Avoiding the Bronze layer, data quality problems may arise that will impact downstream processing and analysis

-**Question 7: Security and Governance Using best practices for security and governance, including controlling notebook and job permissions with ACLs, a large retail company has hired a data engineer to build production pipelines.
+**Question 7: Using best practices for security and governance, including controlling notebook and job permissions with ACLs, a large retail company has hired a data engineer to build production pipelines.
 The business must make sure that only individuals with the proper authorization have access to sensitive data and adhere to strict standards for data security and privacy.
 Data ingestion, processing, and storage are all parts of the data pipeline that the data engineer must design.
 The business must also guarantee that the data pipeline is scalable, fault-tolerant, and capable of handling large data volumes.
 The data engineer has chosen to construct the data pipeline using Databricks.
 What option from the list below should the data engineer select to make sure that the notebook and job permissions are managed with ACLs in accordance with the company's security requirements?**

 Options: